davoodmood/react-gif-finder/README.md

 * Overall, I tried to include intention-revealing names for all variables to keep the code undestandable for others.
 * I tested the app for responsiveness on 14 development device screens, expecting it be functionally responsive.
-* While the app is mannually end to end tested.
+* The app is mannually end to end tested.
 The challenge timeline confinded me to skip unit test writing, but I can add in a later commit.
+* All the selected gif renditions object is available in Modal component, but ux-wise i decided to display a downsized version as ui/ux decision permission was offered.

 ## RUN IT YOURSELF